lsst-dm/dm_dev_guide/stack/logging.rst

    log = logging.getLogger(__name__.partition(".")[2])

-**(Aside to be removed: moving all the logging support code to utils should allow us to have a helper function for this -- an argument could be made that it's better to include the ``lsst.`` prefix to allow simpler global log configuration.
-It should also allow a proper Rubin getLogger that can return a thing that supports verbose/trace).**

 If the logger is saved as a variable in a class, it is often appropriate to name the logger after the class.

 Logger names use ``.`` as component separators, not ``::``, even in C++.